Maine’s top court upholds guilty plea in 1979 cold-case infant killing

 The Maine Supreme Court has upheld a guilty plea in one of the state’s oldest “cold cases” – the killing of a 4-month-old in 1979.

-The death of Nathan Hagar had originally been ruled as sudden infant death, an unexplained death considered accidental.
+The death of Nathan Hagar had originally been ruled as sudden infant death Syndrome, an unexplained death considered accidental.
 That finding held up despite repeated confessions over the decades by Burton Hagar that he had smothered his son with a pillow in the baby’s crib in a Brunswick apartment.

 The case remained in limbo because the state cannot try someone who confesses without evidence that a crime was committed.
 Burton Hagar’s confessions weren’t enough, even those he made, on tape, with state police detectives.